Latent Exploration for Reinforcement Learning: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Adriana Rotondo, Stéphane D'Ascoli and other members of the Mathis group for comments on the manuscript.
-This work was funded by Swiss SNF grant (310030$\_$212516) and EPFL.
+We are grateful to Adriana Rotondo, Stéphane D'Ascoli and other members of the Mathis Group for comments on earlier versions of this manuscript.
+Our work was funded by Swiss SNF grant (310030$\_$212516) and EPFL.
 A.M.V.: Swiss Government Excellence Scholarship.
-A.Z.H.: EPFL School of Life Sciences Summer Research Program
+A.Z.H.: EPFL School of Life Sciences Summer Research Program.
+We thank the Neuro-X institute at EPFL for supporting the travel expenses (A.S.C. and A.M.V).